oiax/tgweb/README.md

 ### Google Fonts

-The Roboto font family from [Google Fonts](https://fonts.google.com/) can be used on your website by setting the following in the "font.google-fonts" table of `site.toml`.
+The Roboto font family from [Google Fonts](https://fonts.google.com/) can be used on your website by setting the following in the "font.google-fonts" section of `site.toml`.

 ```toml
 Roboto = true